veugene/data_tools/README.md

 class zarr_array_writer(buffered_array_writer)
 ```

 Given a data element shape and batch size, writes data to a zarr file-set batch-wise.
 Data can be passed in any number of elements at a time.
+A write is flushed only when the buffer is full, the writer is destroyed, or `flush_buffer()` is called.

 #### Arguments ####
 Class initialization uses the following arguments: